No breakthrough in Russia-Ukraine talks as besieged civilians endure bombardments

 Russia says its offensive is aimed at disarming its neighbour and dislodging leaders it calls neo-Nazis.
 Kyiv and its Western allies say this is a baseless pretext to invade a democratic country of 44 million people.

-But so far Russian forces have failed to crush Ukraine's military and remove its leaders, while Zelenskiy has rallied his people and Western military aid has poured across the Polish and Romanian borders.
+But so far Russian forces have failed to crush Ukraine's military, while Zelenskiy - still in the capital Kyiv - has rallied his people and Western military aid has poured across the Polish and Romanian borders.

 Russian troops have advanced in the south but have yet to capture a city in the north or east.
-Western countries have said they believe that after a planned lightning strike on the capital Kyiv failed in the early days of the war Moscow has turned to tactics involving far more destructive assaults.
+Western countries believe that after a planned lightning strike on Kyiv failed in the early days of the war, Moscow has turned to tactics involving far more destructive assaults.

 Britain said on Thursday a Russian column northwest of Kyiv had made little progress in over a week and was suffering losses.